 Appointments

-You must call and cancel your appointment 48 hours (2 business days) before the appointment time (weekend days and holiday days do not count towards the minimum 2 business day requirement).
-If you do not cancel or do not show up, you will be charged $100 for individual appointments and $50 for group appointments.
+Please call to cancel your appointment at least two business days before the appointment time.
+If you do not cancel nor attending your session, you will be charged $100 for individual appointments and $50 for group appointments.

 Care